 The alarm stage is the “fight or flight” response that initiates the dominance of the sympathetic neuroendocrine system.
-This reduces neuroendocrine glands and organs (i.e., digestive system) not essential toward immediate survival.
+This reduces the energy expenditure of neuroendocrine glands and organs (e.g., digestive system) not essential toward immediate survival.

 A partial list of nutrients involved in the alarm stage includes the minerals sodium, magnesium, selenium, copper, and vitamins that include C, D, E, and several B vitamins and amino acids.

 Nutrient interrelationship example: sodium, a stimulatory nutrient, becomes excessive and antagonistic to magnesium, which is a sedative nutrient.
 Read more: Alarm Stage of Stress.

 As you pass into the resistance stage, you either resolve your stressor or begin to transition into an adaptation to your stressor.
 A partial list of additional nutrients includes potassium, iron, zinc, and magnesium, and vitamins A, C, and several B vitamins and amino acids.

 Nutrient interrelationship example: potassium, also a stimulatory nutrient, becomes excessive and is antagonistic to calcium and magnesium.
 By now, both sodium and potassium are excessive and are antagonistic to calcium and magnesium.
 Read more: Resistance Stage of Stress.